Donald Trump Tweets The Wrong ‘Ivanka’ Instead Of His Daughter, Gets Scolded On Climate Change In Return

 — Donald J. Trump (@realDonaldTrump) January 17, 2017

 The fact that Ms. Majic’s Twitter username got tagged is not in the least surprising, given her generic username.
-Still, the social media gaffe kicked up a furore on Twitter, with the tweet generating almost 5k retweets and 25k “likes.”
+Still, the social media gaffe kicked up a furor on Twitter, with the tweet generating almost 5,000 retweets and 25,000 “likes.”

 It took a while for Ivanka Majic to respond to the tweet, but one can imagine her surprise the moment she went on Twitter and discovered her thousands of Twitter mentions.